Being a freelancer is fun and exciting, until it comes time to calculate your self employment taxes and pay them.

 Alternatively, rather than ask for a form, simply report the income on your tax return.
 The IRS will likely have a record of the income from the client, and it will be matched to your Social Security Number, so you don’t want to miss reporting it.
 If you lose your information return, you can still report income without a 1099.
 It gets a little bit trickier with cash payments.
 You should still report cash income without an information return.

 After all, reporting extra income for which you didn’t receive a 1099 is not an issue.
 The concern is when you don’t report income and IRS has a 1099 form showing you received the income.

 As well, you may receive an income of less than $600 from some of your clients.
 In those instances, you won’t receive a 1099 tax form.
 But you still need to record and report income received from those clients, as it’s still considered taxable income.

 The 1099 form provides the necessary information you will need to file your tax return.
-Using the numbered boxes of the 1099 form, you report your income from all sources on your tax return.
+Using the numbered boxes of the 1099 form like Box 6, you report your income from all sources on your tax return.

 So at tax time, you have to input the information from each 1099-MISC.
 Tax software will lead you through the process of entering the information from each form.
-Or, a tax professional can help you with filing.
+Or, a professional can help you with how to file independent contractor taxes.